An invariance principle for branching diffusions in bounded domains: The Conditioned System

 To prove (\ref{eqn::tilde_f_irrelevant}), it is enough by conditional Markov's inequality to show that $\mathbb{P}^x\big((t^{-1}\sum_{u\in N_t}\tilde{f}(X_u(t)))^2\, | \, |N_t|>0\big)\to 0$ as $t\to \infty$, uniformly in $x$.
 Moreover, the many-to-two lemma, Lemma \ref{lem::many_to_two}, tells us that

 where we know by Theorem \ref{criticalsurvivalprob} that the expression outside of the brackets on the right hand side is uniformly bounded in $t$ ($\ge 1$, say) and $x$.
-We also know by (\ref{eqn::exp_kernel_bound}) and Lemma \ref{lem::spineconvergence} that for all $r>1$ and some constant $C$ depending only on the branching diffusion.
-Note that the second equality uses the fact that $(\vp,\tilde{f})=0$ (and Cauchy--Schwarz).
-Finally, we observe that for $s>1$, by Cauchy--Schwarz and (\ref{eqn::exp_kernel_bound}) again,
+We also know, by (\ref{eqn::exp_kernel_bound}), that for all $r>1$ and some constant $C$ depending only on the branching diffusion, we have and by Lemma \ref{lem::spineconvergence}, plus Cauchy--Schwarz and the fact that that $(\vp,\tilde{f})=0$, that